miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 > If you're just here to learn the basics of FastHTML without hearing about me
 > rediscovering the love for webdev, visit my [Introduction to FastHTML](/fasthtml/) page.
 It covers:

-- The elimination of the need for a template language like jina2
+1. Eliminating template languages like Jina2
-- The elimination of the need for JavaScript in most cases (using HTMX)
+2. Eliminating JavaScript in most cases (using HTMX)
-- The elimination of the need for CSS style and class bloat
+3. Eliminating code bloat from CSS classes
-- The elimination of the need for complex databases stuff
+4. Eliminating all complex databases stuff

+While this article has proven popular and I encourage you to read it, I think most people want the bottom line.
 Anyone who is interested in the journey, read on!

 ## Getting Back into Web Development with FastHTML Framework